-As a result of this process, PPL Electric identified five Residential programs, two Low-Income programs, two Nonresidential programs for each Nonresidential customer sector (i.e., Small C&I, Large C&I, and GNE), and one Demand Response program for each Nonresidential customer sector that together will comprise its Phase III EE&C Portfolio.
-The portfolio is projected to be cost-effective (i.e., the estimated energy efficiency portfolio benefit/cost ratio is 1.61; the estimated demand response portfolio benefit/cost ratio is 1.90), producing five-year energy savings of 1,582,984 MWh/year and demand reductions of 115 MW, which exceeds PPL Electric's compliance targets by 139,949 MWh/year (~9%) and 23 MW (25%), respectively, at or below the Company's budget cap.
+As a result of this process, PPL Electric identified five Residential programs, two Low-Income programs (including components for master-metered low income multifamily buildings in the Small C&I and GNE sectors), two Nonresidential programs for each Nonresidential customer sector (i.e., Small C&I, Large C&I, and GNE), and one Demand Response program for each Nonresidential customer sector that together will comprise its Phase III EE&C Portfolio.
+The portfolio is projected to be cost-effective (i.e., the estimated energy efficiency portfolio benefit/cost ratio is 1.52; the estimated demand response portfolio benefit/cost ratio is 1.52; the estimated demand response portfolio benefit/cost ratio is 1.90), producing five-year energy savings of 1,587,984 MWh/year and demand reductions of 115 MW, which exceeds PPL Electric's compliance targets by 144,949 MWh/year (~10%) and 23 MW (25%), respectively, at or below the Company's budget cap.